 Dacia is a somewhat popular first name for females (#3138 out of 4276, Top 73%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Popular varying forms of Dacia (#unlisted) are Candace, Candi, Candice, Candis, Candy, Daija, Daijah, Deja, Dejah, Deyanira, Kandace, Kandice and Kandy.
+Popular varying forms of Dacia (not ranked) are Candace, Candi, Candice, Candis, Candy, Daija, Daijah, Deja, Dejah, Deyanira, Kandace, Kandice and Kandy.
 These girl names reached the top of their popularity during 1980-1989 (usage of 0.2233%) and have become much less widespread since, with versions such as Candy, Deja, Dejah, Kandace and Kandice becoming somewhat outmoded.
 Below is a charted analysis of the popularity of Dacia and corresponding names.
 (Top 1000 Baby Names Statistics, 2014)